Hanseatic Bank

-As a private bank based in Hamburg, Hanseatic Bank operates throughout Germany.
+Hanseatic Bank is a private bank based in Hamburg and operating throughout Germany, part of the Paris-based Société Générale group.
 It specializes in four core businesses: deposit-taking, real-estate related financing, receivables management and credit cards.
 The company's products are distributed by partners as well as directly in one of the ten branches, online or through its own service center.
 Additionally, within the framework of factoring collaborations, Hanseatic Bank acquires receivables from companies within and outside of the Otto Group.

 The bank has more than 500 employees working at the headquarter and the subsidiary Hanseatic Service Center GmbH in Hamburg.

 History

 The bank was founded in 1969 as a consumer credit institution to finance goods purchased by customers of the mail order firm Otto Versand.
 At the time, the bank was operating under the name Hanseatic Bank Teilzahlungsfinanzierungs-GmbH & Co KG.
 Its initial activity consisted of providing Otto customers with consumer credits for their purchases from mail-order catalogues and managing the corresponding payment transactions.

 In 1976, it was converted into a chartered universal bank.
 This enabled the product portfolio to be expanded to include all banking products.
 In addition to issuing consumer loans, savings certificates and deposits made it possible for customers to make secure investments.
 Later, this segment was further expanded to include transactions with funds and life insurance policies.
 A branch network was set up as part of the introduction of deposit-taking business.
 In 1976, branch offices were opened in Essen, Hanau, Hanover and Nuremberg in addition to Hamburg.
 In 1985, the bank was one of the first providers to introduce ATMs in Germany.